 12. Berria Wine Bar

-Berria is one of the wine bars highlighted by Eric Asimov in an article from The New York New York Times about the best places to drink wine in Madrid.
-And although it does not mention the famous croquettes of this establishment -candidates for best ham croquette in Spain-, says of Berria that it is an ideal restaurant to enjoy its views of the Puerta de Alcalá and highlights its menu with more than 3,100 wine references and 500 sparkling wines.
+Berria is one of the wine bars highlighted by Eric Asimov in an article in The New York Times about the best places to drink wine in Madrid.
+And although he does not mention the famous croquettes of this establishment -candidates for best ham croquette in Spain-, he says that Berria is an ideal restaurant to enjoy its views of the Puerta de Alcalá and highlights its menu with more than 3,100 wine references and 500 sparkling wines.

 📍 Plaza de la Independencia, 6 (Downtown)